 Pointless split screen scenes, dull voice-over narration, dramatic music that simply doesn’t match the scene it’s in.
 Character reactions, actions and interactions that are just complete nonsense.

-Ok, so we’ve got the whole town acting like they’re in a Purge movie, now we need to get the girls involved with guns and stuff.
+Ok, so we’ve got the whole town acting like they’re in a Purge movie, now we just need to get the girls involved with guns and stuff.
 So, let’s have their data exposed next – nudes, details of the married man they’ve been texting etc. Then let’s get somebody to falsely accuse one of girls of being responsible for all the hacking that’s been going on so that the whole town hates her and her friends and is either trying to arrest them or kill them.
-And then ensure that the girls come across a stash of guns and knives laid out on the floor.
+And then make sure that the girls come across a stash of guns and knives laid out on the floor.
 There you go, job done, there’s our movie.
 Five minutes in a pub, draft script scrawled on the back of a beer mat.

 To be fair, at that point the movie does improve in quality, but it’s all too little too late.
 There isn’t a single interesting or memorable character in the whole thing, nothing to make you care or believe in anything you’re seeing.
 And as I mentioned earlier, the whole thing is a complete mess.
-Pointless split screen scenes, dull voice-over narration, dramatic music that simply doesn’t match the scene it’s in.
+Pointless split screen scenes, dull voice-over narration, dramatic music that simply doesn’t fit the scene it’s in.
 Character reactions, actions and interactions that are just complete nonsense.
 Officially one of the worst movies I have seen this year.